jucian0/posts/observable-pattern.md

 ```

 - I start selecting some HTML element, like a buttons and text input.
-- `firstText` and `secondText` are just simple functions that receive a certain text value an insert it into text element using `innerText` resource.
+- `firstText` and `secondText` are the observers that receive a certain text value an insert it into text element using `innerText` resource.
 - In the next step I'm adding an event listener for input event type, this listener should be the `Observable.notify` method.
 If some input event happens the notify method will notify every observer.
 - I'm trying to make a dynamic subscriptions, for this reason I use the click event to subscribe and unsubscribe on Observable.
 - Finally I'm subscribing and unsubscribing on Observable when I click in subscribe button or unsubscribe button.